Contact Us for a Free Consultation (213) 542-0979

 Use of Handwriting Experts In California Criminal Cases

-Over the course of the last twenty-five years, I've had a lot of cases involving hand-writing expert testimony.
-One case I had, the client was accused of forging an attorney's signature at the bank in order to cash a check and that was very significant evidence in the case.
+Over the last twenty-five years, I've had a lot of cases involving hand-writing expert testimony.
+In one case I had, the client was accused of forging an attorney's signature at the bank to cash a check, which was very significant evidence.

-I filed a motion basically trying to block the expert from giving his opinion that my client was the one that signed the check, because obviously, if my client was the one who signed the check, that would be significant evidence that he was the one who committed the crime in the case and they didn't have much other good evidence.
+I filed a motion to block the expert from stating that my client signed the check because if my client had, that would be significant evidence that he committed the crime in the case.
+They only had a little other good evidence.

 We had what's called a Daubert hearing.
-Basically, what that is, is to determine whether or not the judge is going to let the expert testify and give the opinion that the handwriting in the case is the particular defendants.
+That is to determine whether the judge will let the expert testify and give the opinion that the handwriting in the case is the particular defendant.

-The defense can bring on their own handwriting expert to try to rebut that, but the key thing is you have to try to block in these handwriting cases relating to criminal stuff, them being able to give the opinion as to the ultimate issue in the case.
+The defense can bring on their handwriting expert to try to dispute that.
+Still, the key thing is you have to try to block these handwriting cases relating to criminals, and they should be able to give their opinion on the ultimate issue.

-They're basically going to be able to give an opinion as to whether somebody is guilty or innocent.
-We obviously don't want that because that's strong evidence and that would help convict somebody in one of these handwriting cases.
+They will be able to give an opinion as to whether somebody is guilty or innocent.
+We don't want that because it would be strong evidence that would help convict somebody in one of these handwriting cases.

 Consulting with an Experienced Criminal Attorney

-So, you really want to attack these handwriting cases, if you're going to say you're not guilty versus working out some sort of a resolution with the government related to a criminal case.
-You have to get your own handwriting expert to evaluate everything.
+So, you want to attack these handwriting cases if you're going to say you're not guilty versus working out some resolution with the government related to a criminal case.
+You have to get your handwriting expert to evaluate everything.

 You have to get all the notes and details of their handwriting expert, and then you sit down with your attorney.
 You look at the information from your handwriting expert; you look at theirs.
 You use your common sense and make a decision – okay, is this a case worth fighting?

 Do we have a chance to win?
 How strong is this handwriting?
-If they get this handwriting do they win the case or is there still an argument we have left to be able to say the person's not guilty of the charges.
+If they get this handwriting, do they win the case, or is there still an argument we have left to say the person is not guilty of the charges?

-So, these are all things that need to be discussed with an attorney who has been doing it a long time, knows how to handle handwriting related cases and also can help you make an informed decision about whether you need to do some sort of handwriting investigation, use a handwriting expert, or whether that's just a waste of time and money related to the offense in your case, because maybe they have other evidence in the case that can prove the crime, regardless of whether they have the handwriting or not, they could still prove the case.
+So, these are all things that need to be discussed with an attorney who has been doing it a long time, knows how to handle handwriting-related cases, and can also help you make an informed decision about whether you need to do some handwriting investigation, use a handwriting expert, or whether that's just a waste of time and money related to the offense in your case because maybe they have other evidence in the case that can prove the crime, regardless of whether they have the handwriting or not, they could still prove the case.

 Menu